• Home

 432 Hz converter for creating a 432 Hz audio version

 The shift from 440 Hz to 432 Hz equals about -31.77 cents.
-Since one semitone contains 100 cents, the conversion is a fine pitch adjustment rather than a full transposition step.
+Since one semitone contains 100 cents, the conversion is a fine downward adjustment and not a full transposition step.
+That small difference is why the converted file should still feel close to the original: the song structure, chord movement, rhythmic placement, and section length remain familiar when timing is left unchanged.

 Parameter Recommended Value Purpose